-Idioms for outsmart
+Idioms about outsmart

 Unless we can suppress transmission to almost zero, the virus will keep outsmarting us.We could know soon whether vaccines work against a scary new coronavirus variant | Antonio Regalado | January 23, 2021 | MIT Technology Review

 We can outsmart the brain’s fear response and find moments that sparkle with promise.

-Numerous prior studies show humans enjoy outsmarting each other because it’s challenging—think hackers who try to crack a computer system for the love of the puzzle, not any material gain.Playing bad can shape behavior, but not in the way you think | Erin Blakemore | September 28, 2020 | Popular Science
+Numerous prior studies show humans enjoy outsmarting each other because it’s challenging—think hackers who try to crack a computer system for the love of the puzzle, not any material gain.Playing bad can shape behavior, but not in the way you think | Erin Blakemore | September 28, 2020 | Popular-Science

 Silicon Valley has outsmarted Hollywood, and deserves some credit for how it has played the game.

-In Season 1, Frank basically outmaneuvered and outsmarted everyone.Beau Willimon on Most Shocking Twists in ‘House of Cards’ Season 2 | Andrew Romano | February 15, 2014 |DAILY BEAST
+In Season 1, Frank basically outmaneuvered and outsmarted everyone.Beau Willimon on Most Shocking Twists in ‘House of Cards’ Season 2 | Andrew Romano | February 15, 2014 | THE DAILY BEAST

-The crew outsmarted the pirates, who were all between 17 and 19 years of age.‘Captain Phillips’ Is a Gripping, Award-Worthy Film | Marlow Stern | September 28, 2013 |DAILY BEAST
+The crew outsmarted the pirates, who were all between 17 and 19 years of age.‘Captain Phillips’ Is a Gripping, Award-Worthy Film | Marlow Stern | September 28, 2013 | THE DAILY BEAST

-Yes, the GOP was outsmarted, out-teched and out-campaigned in 2012.Barack Obama’s Herbert Hoover Budget a Political Boon for Republicans | Lloyd Green | April 12, 2013 |DAILY BEAST
+Yes, the GOP was outsmarted, out-teched and out-campaigned in 2012.Barack Obama’s Herbert Hoover Budget a Political Boon for Republicans | Lloyd Green | April 12, 2013 | THE DAILY BEAST

 Today, it appears to be one of the first times SEC officials were outsmarted by Madoff.